Department of Teaching and Learning

 B.A.
 University of Hawai'i, East Asian Languages and Literature: Japanese; Minor: Comparative Religions

 USD Department of Learning and Teaching

-Dr. Sarina Chugani Molina currently serves as coordinator of the M.Ed. in TESOL, Literacy, & Culture program and faculty in the Department of Learning and Teaching at the University of San Diego.
-She has designed and developed online and onsite TESOL programs for both local and international audiences.
-Dr. Molina conducts teacher training in local and international contexts.
+Dr. Sarina Chugani Molina serves as faculty and director of the M.Ed. in TESOL, Literacy, & Culture program in the Department of Learning and Teaching at the University of San Diego.
+She has designed and developed online and onsite TESOL programs for both local and international audiences and conducts teacher training in both local and international contexts.

 Her research interests include Teaching English as an International Language, supporting the needs marginalized students in academic communities, and TESOL teacher development, particularly as it relates to developing mindful, reflective practitioners.
-She continues to present in both local and international conferences.
-In 2016, she presented her work on "Developing reflective practitioners through action research in TESOL" at the International TESOL Convention in Baltimore, Maryland.
-This year, she presented her work on "Using Authentic Case Studies in TESOL Teacher Education" at the TESOL Convention in Seattle, Washington.
+In 2017, she was an invited plenary speaker at the CATESOL conference in Santa Barbara on "Transforming our Instructional Practice through Mindful, Reflective Practice."

 Upcoming Conference/Workshop Presentations 2019

 Molina, S. C. (2019, March).
 Japanese lesson study for improving instructional practice in TESOL.
 International TESOL Association.
 Atlanta, GA.